AAlab1819/NoachTjahjadi-01082170008/Week01 - Introduction/README.md

 ```

 After that just make the condition\
-If you can make the team print yes and print the index.
+If you can make the team, print yes and print the index.
 If you cant print the team just simply print no.

 For printing the index :\